JustTShop/HIGH-QUALITY-TELEGRAM-ACCOUNTS-FOR-SALE/README.md

 Boost your Telegram setup the right way—skip the hassle of manual registration, access reliable accounts instantly, and scale your campaigns with confidence.
 If you’d like a custom sample or want to discuss full service options (accounts + automation + messaging), just drop a message here.

+📦 Ready to Buy Bulk Telegram Accounts?
+Please Confirm Today We kindly ask you to let us know today whether you plan to place your order.
+Our bulk Telegram accounts are created using premium proxies and verified phone numbers, but due to high demand, daily stock is limited.

+✅ High-Quality Accounts – Fresh & Phone Verified
+✅ Delivered as TDATA (Session + JSON)
+✅ Suitable for Mass DM, Automation, Marketing & Bot Creation ✅ Custom Country & Gender Available (on request)
+✅ Safe for Telegram scraping, growth, or promotion

+We allocate accounts on a first-come, first-served basis.
+If you’d like more time to decide or prefer to purchase on another day, just let us know — we’re happy to reserve or assist later.